cfengine/documentation/reference/functions/variance.markdown

 layout: default
 title: variance
 published: true
-tags: [reference, data functions, functions, variance]
+tags: [reference, data functions, functions, variance, inline_json]
 ---

 [%CFEngine_function_prototype(list)%]

 **Description:** Return the variance of the numbers in `list`.

-`list` can be a data container or a regular list.

-**NOTE** that the `list` can be specified as inline JSON instead of a separate variable.
-This is standard across many CFEngine functions and explained in the `mergedata()` documentation.
+This is a [Collecting Functions][collecting function] so it can accept many types of data parameters.

 [%CFEngine_function_attributes(list)%]